reubenharry/haskell-docs/Contributing.md

-!!!
-Reasons
+Reasons:

 - numbers are confusing in Haskell because of typeclasses
 - too many numeric examples gives the misleading impression that Haskell is just for number-processing which people may incorrect have from the common motto that Haskell is a "mathematically inspired language"